 Extra activities you will not miss Uganda Museum, Bahai Temple, Kibuli Mosque, The National Theater, Namirembe Cathedral, Rubaga Cathedral, Nakasero Market, Crafts Villages, Owino Market, Kasubi Tombs, Naggalabi Buddo Coronation Site, Wamala Tombs, Kabaka’s Lake, Kabaka’s Palace & Office on Kabakanjagala Road, Uganda Martyrs Shrine and many more other tourist attraction sites.

-Apply now and book a placement at this program:
+Apply now and book placement in this program:

 How to apply!